Children & Youth Committee at Rotary Club of Guelph

 • Labour and management relations and negotiations.

-The organizers aim to have less listening time and more doing time at Camp Enterprise, to actively engage students.
+The organizers aimed to have less listening time and more doing time at Camp Enterprise, to actively engage students.

-Serving on the Camp Enterprise committee is a great opportunity for Rotarians from different clubs to get to know each other, and perhaps forge other useful connections.
-Rotary Clubs that sponsor Camp Enterprise should expect to:
+Serving on the Camp Enterprise committee was a great opportunity for Rotarians from different clubs to get to know each other, and perhaps forge other useful connections.
+Rotary Clubs that sponsored Camp Enterprise could expect to:

 • Help the committee plan for Camp Enterprise